niuniuyaoyao/cocoapodTest/README.md

 # cocoapodTest
 ## <a id="How_to_use_cocoapodTest"></a>How to use cocoapodTest
-* Installation with CocoaPods：`pod 'cocoapodTest'`
+* Installation with CocoaPods：`pod 'niuyaoCocoapodTest'`